majdigital/bigworldgraph/README.md

 Afterwards, you can make requests to the API using port `6050` by default (see the documentation for `bwg/run_api.py` for more information).

+##### Testing

+To test the project, execute the following commands in the project's root directory

+    docker-compose -f docker-compose-test.yml build --no-cache
+    docker-compose -f docker-compose-test.yml up

 ##### Data

 Theoretically, the data can be any kind of text.
 The only prerequisite is to provide the data in a shallow XML format, e.g.